Jet (gemstone): England

 The jet found at Whitby, in England, is the "Jet Rock" unit of the Mulgrave Shale Member, which is part of the Whitby Mudstone Formation.
 This jet deposit was formed approximately 181 million years ago, during the Toarcian age of the Early Jurassic epoch.
 Whitby Jet is the fossilized wood from species similar to the extant Chilean pine (Araucaria araucana).
 The deposit extends throughout North York Moors National Park.

 Jet has also been found in Kimmeridge shale seams in Dorset.

 France

 Jet was mined from a number of areas of France including Montjardin and Roquevaire.
 Raw jet was also imported from Spain.
 In the 18th century there was a jet working industry based around Sainte-Colombe-sur-l'Hers and La Bastide-sur-l'Hers but this declined with the start of the 19th.
 An 1871 plan to import raw French jet into Whitby was unsuccessful due to its poor quality.

+Statuette of Saint James.
+Jet.
+Santiago De Compostela, Spain. ca.1410.
+Overall: 8 3/16 in.
+(20.8 cm).
+Metropolitan Museum.